-But new wars have brought changes.
-A review of “The Wounded Platoon,” describes how the need for troops prompted the military to accept recruits with criminal and juvenile records who might have been rejected in the past.
-When more people began to suffer from post-traumatic stress disorder during IED-laden guerrilla wars in Iraq and Afghanistan, the military began to allow soldiers in combat to take prescription drugs, among them antidepressants and Ambien, which some believe may account for higher incidences of post-war drug and alcohol abuse.
+But new wars have brought new challenges.
+“The Wounded Platoon,” depicts how the need for troops prompted the military to accept recruits with criminal and juvenile records who might have been rejected in the past.
+Faced with a spike in post-traumatic stress disorder during IED-laden guerrilla wars in Iraq and Afghanistan, the military also began to allow soldiers in combat to take prescription drugs, among them antidepressants and Ambien.
+Some believe this may account for higher incidences of post-war drug and alcohol abuse.

-Given the difficulties of readjusting to life outside a war zone — and the little support available – it’s not a big leap to imagine how a combination of substance abuse and psychological disorders could lead a veteran to cross the line.
-Granted, many in the service had problems before they ever set foot in a uniform, and as one commenter noted on the story in the Salt Lake City Tribune, “would have committed a crime regardless.”
-But even the 2000 BOJ report found that veterans were more likely to be serving a sentence for a violent offense than those who had never served.
+Given the difficulties of readjusting to life outside a war zone — and the little support available — it’s not a big leap to imagine how a combination of substance abuse and psychological disorders could lead a veteran to cross the line.
+Granted, many in the service had problems before they ever put on a uniform.
+As one commenter noted on the story in the Salt Lake City Tribune, some “would have committed a crime regardless.”
+Still, the 2000 BOJ report found that veterans were more likely to be serving a sentence for a violent offense than those who had never served.
 They were also more likely to be older and first-time offenders.

-It’s not that I think people who have broken the law should be exempt from punishment because of their military service.
+I’m not saying those who have broken the law should be exempt from punishment because of their military service.
 It just seems that perhaps military service needs to be factored in more.
 This was brought home to me earlier this year when I met an offender whose profile didn’t make sense to me.
-This individual had spent nearly a decade in the service, fighting in both Iraq and Afghanistan, and received commendations and assignments that required a high level of security.
-The incident that got this person in trouble was alcohol-fueled and happened shortly after his return to the U.S. Obviously, I don’t know all the details because I wasn’t there, but the idea that the crime warranted time in jail as opposed to some other sort of psychological or substance abuse treatment seemed bizarre.
+This woman had spent nearly a decade in the service, fighting in both Iraq and Afghanistan, and received commendations and assignments that required a high level of security.
+The incident that got her in trouble was alcohol-fueled and happened shortly after her return to the U.S. Obviously, I don’t know all the details because I wasn’t there, but the idea that the crime warranted time in jail as opposed to some other sort of psychological or substance abuse treatment seemed bizarre.

 This is not just an issue in the U.S., by the way.
 Veterans in Prison, an organization founded by a group of British ex-soldiers tracks similar problems in the UK.
 In 2008, for example, a report found that 1 in 11 people serving time in British jails was a former member of the armed forces.

 What can we do?
 That’s a good question.
-Fortunately, as more soldiers reenter civilian life, I do think more people are becoming aware of the challenges they face.
-This was reflected in a California ruling last year, where a former Army Ranger Sargent, who faced 12 years in prison for breaking into two pharmacies to fuel his prescription drug addiction, was given treatment as opposed to jail upon appeal.
+Fortunately, as more soldiers reenter civilian life, there seems to be a growing awareness of the challenges they face.
+This was reflected in a California ruling last year in a case involving a former Army Ranger accused of breaking into two pharmacies to fuel his prescription drug addiction.
+Although he was facing up to 12 years in prison, he was given treatment as opposed to jail upon appeal.

 I’m hoping to see more of this.
 How about you?